 Instructions

-• Divide the batter between the two prepared loaf pans.
+• Bake: Divide the batter between the two prepared loaf pans.
 Bake the banana bread in the middle of oven until golden brown and a wooden pick or skewer comes out clean, 60 to 75 minutes.
-If the top of the bread seems to be getting too dark, cover the bread with loosely tented foil until the center is baked through.

-• Cool the loaves in their pans on a wire rack for 10 minutes, then gently turn the bread out onto the rack.
+• Cool: Cool the loaves in their pans on a wire rack for 10 minutes, then gently turn the bread out onto the rack.
 Turn loaves right side up and cool completely.

 Our recipes are developed using weight measurements, and we highly recommend using a kitchen scale for baking whenever possible.
 However, if you prefer to use cups, volume measurements are provided as well.
 PLEASE NOTE: the adage “8 oz = 1 cup” is NOT true when speaking about weight, so don’t be concerned if the measurements don’t fit this formula.